 The Chamoli district in Uttarakhand is the proud owner of this apparently secretive destination.
 For skiers, this place is a heaven; for nature lovers, a bliss; and for devotes, a step closer to God.

 Blessed with the best of nature, Auli is a must-visit place to explore the hidden treasure nature has bestowed it.

-We booked the hotel and the cab well in advance to avoid a long weekend rush.
+We booked the hotel and the cab well in advance to avoid a long weekend rush during the Christmas.
 Here are the details-

 - Delhi to Rishikesh Volvo(~600 per head)